mojohaus/versions/versions-maven-plugin/src/site/markdown/examples/display-property-updates.md

 # Checking for new property-linked updates

-The `display-property-updates` goal will check all the properties in your project and display a list of those properties which are used to control versions of dependencies, plugins and plugin dependencies and it will detail which properties have newer versions available.
+The `display-property-updates` goal will check all the properties in your project and display a list of those properties which are used to control versions of dependencies, plugins and plugin dependencies, and it will detail which properties have newer versions available.

 Here are some examples of what this looks like: